-Players may carry their cell phones into the playing hall, but they must be turned off for the start of the round-off, not on silent.
+Players may carry their cell phones into the playing hall, but they must be turned off-not on silent-for the start of the round.
 The phone must be kept face-up on the table beside the player throughout the round, or stored away in the player's chess bag.
 While a game is in progress NO the phone must remain on the table or in the chess bag for the duration of the game-players may not take their phones with them to the bathroom!
 If it is necessary to use a phone, the player must ask the TD, who will be present during the entire phone call.
-If your child is caught with a phone in the on position during a game, they could lose half of their time or even be forfeited.
+If your child is caught with a phone on their person during a game, they could lose half of their time or even be forfeited.
+The phone must be left off before completely exiting the playing hall.
 If they are caught with the phone on their person, or blatantly cheating, they could be forfeited or removed from the tournament and face additional sanctions.
-So, make sure that your child understands these rules about phones.
+Make sure that your child understands these rules!

-PLAYER CAN HAVE A CELL PHONE ON THEIR PERSON, and
+PLAYER CAN HAVE A CELL PHONE ON THEIR PERSON. and

 This policy applies to other electronic devices too such as tablets and smart watches.
 Electronic scoring devices such as the Monroi, PlyCount and ChessNoteR are not allowed.
 Players with certain disabilities may request an exception.
-Please contact the US Chess at nationalevents@uschess.org.
+Please contact US Chess at nationalevents@uschess.org.